This week at St Helena’s

 Prayer of the Week

-in the fellowship of the gospel
+keep the Church in the unity of the Spirit

 who is alive and reigns with you,